 - In 2020, the Pennsylvania Legislative Sportsmen’s Caucus spearheaded the passage of S 147 which was signed into law by Governors Sportsmen’s Caucus Co-Chair (at the time) Governor Tom Wolf.
 The law authorizes one day of deer hunting on Sundays during the archery season, one day of deer hunting during the firearm season, and one day left to the discretion of the Pennsylvania Game Commission for species and season determined by them, which through rulemaking was selected to be bear hunting during the bear firearms season.

 - In 2021, the North Carolina Wildlife Resources Commission approved rules opening Sunday hunting on 55 Game Lands.

 - In 2022, Virginia Governor Youngkin signed Senate Bill 8 into law to allow Sunday hunting on public lands in the Commonwealth.

-Educational campaigns that highlight the economic, social, and ecological benefits of Sunday hunting are a useful outreach tool and are likely to be successful in garnering further support for Sunday hunting.
-States should decide for themselves which approach will be most successful for their particular constituencies and localized political climates.
-State policymakers are encouraged to work with their state wildlife agency and hunting conservation organizations to ensure laws are drafted with all pertinent factors considered (e.g. federal regulations for migratory birds).
+Educational campaigns that highlight the economic, social, and ecological conservation funding benefits of Sunday hunting are a useful outreach tool and are likely to be successful in garnering further support for Sunday hunting.
+States should decide for themselves which approach will be most successful for their constituencies and local political climates.
+State policymakers are encouraged to work with their state wildlife agency and hunting conservation organizations to ensure laws are drafted with all pertinent factors considered (e.g., federal regulations for migratory birds).
 Repealing blue laws prohibiting hunting on Sundays will increase license sales, have a positive impact on the state’s economy, and will increase the private property rights of landowners.